Dark photon pair production via off-shell dark Higgs at FASER: Sensitivity region

-Figure \ref{fig:sensitivity1} shows the sensitivity region for $g'=0.7$ at $95$\% C.L. which corresponds to $3$ signal events with null background.
+Figure~\ref{fig:sensitivity1} shows the sensitivity region for $g'=0.7$ at $95$\% C.L. which corresponds to $3$ signal events with null background.
 The mass of the dark Higgs boson is taken to be $2$ (top left), $0.5$ (top right) and $0.05$ (bottom) GeV, respectively.
-The red solid curve in each panel represents our result which includes the on-shell and off-shell dark Higgs state, while the black solid one represents the same sensitivity region only for the on-shell decay of the dark Higgs boson calculated by following ref.~\cite{Araki:2020wkq}.
+The red solid curve in each panel represents our result which includes the on-shell and off-shell dark Higgs state, while the black solid one represents the sensitivity region only for the on-shell decay of the dark Higgs boson calculated by following ref.~\cite{Araki:2020wkq}.
+Below the kinematical threshold $m_{A'} < m_\phi/2$, the dark Higgs boson is short-lived as was shown in figure~\ref{fig:DecayLengthOfDarkHiggs}, and promptly decays into the two dark photons.
+For this spectrum, the on-shell decay of $B \to X_s + \phi$ followed by $\phi \to A'A'$ dominates the branching ratio of $B \to X_s A'A'$ due to the narrow resonance at $s_{23}=m_\phi^2$ in eq.~\eqref{eq:diff-width}.
+Thus, the black and red curves are almost the same in this mass region.
+The slight difference can be seen between the black and red curves below the threshold especially for light $m_{A'}$.
+This is because the narrow width approximation is not valid for such spectrum.
+Due to the longitudinal enhancement of $\phi \to A'A'$ decay, the $\phi$ decay width is comparable to its mass.
 The black dashed curve shows $95$\% C.L. sensitivity region of the so-called vanilla dark photon model without dark Higgs boson for comparison \cite{Feng:2022inv}.
 The grey regions are excluded by past experiments and observation \cite{Kling:2021fwx} (references therein).
-The purple vertical lines indicate the upper limit on the dark photon mass obtained from the invisible decay of the SM Higgs boson, eq.~\eqref{eq:invisible-br}, corresponding to $\mathrm{Br}(h \to \mathrm{inv.}) = 0.107$ (solid), $0.05$ (dashed) and $0.01$ (dotted).
+The purple vertical lines indicate the lower limit on the dark photon mass obtained from the invisible decay of the SM Higgs boson, eq.~\eqref{eq:invisible-br}, corresponding to $\mathrm{Br}(h \to \mathrm{inv.}) = 0.107$ (solid) and $0.025$ (dashed), respectively.
 The purple colored region is excluded by the present experimental result \cite{ATLAS:2023tkt}.
 The green colored region is also excluded by the perturbative unitarity constraint in eq.~\eqref{eq:unitarity-bound}.
+For the unitarity constraint, we set $\sqrt{s}=10~\mathrm{TeV}$, which is about the center of mass energy in ATLAS.